-How to Elope in South Florida
+How to Elope in Delray Beach & South Florida

-Step 1 — Get Your Marriage License
+Step 1—Get Your Marriage License

 You can apply for your Florida marriage license at any county clerk’s office in the state.
 You don’t have to get it in the same county where you’re getting married.